5l1v3r1/Blinder/README.md

 1. It doesn't need ARP
 2. It can quitely redirect victim traffic into your own computer
 3. Using your own computer localhost, you can easily see HTTPS traffic

+# Bypass IDS/Firewalls
-4. This will not alarm IDS/Firewall
+1. This will not alarm IDS/Firewall
+2. ARP / Spoofing method will

+# Hack Technique
+1. First run Setup.pl, it will setup your computer for the successfull attack
+2. This use ICMP TYPE 5 Attack, using Datagram in layer 2 of OSI model for TCP-IP

 # Hacking HTTPS
 1. This method works very well